pkp/pkp-ojs-crossref-manual/pkpsponsor.md

-# PKP as Sponsoring Entity
+# PKP as Sponsoring Organization

-As a Crossref Sponsoring Entity, PKP can also act as sponsor and representative for other journals to join Crossref through PKP.
+As a Crossref Sponsoring Organization, PKP can also act as sponsor and representative for other journals to join Crossref through PKP.
 Journals from low-income countries may be eligible for sponsorship, allowing these journals to become Crossref members and deposit DOIs into the Crossref system at no cost.

 ## Eligible Countries